Andrew-S-Rosen/QMOF/README.md

 ## Miscellaneous Scripts
 Beyond the data that makes up the QMOF Database, we host several supplementary resources on this GitHub page, namely:

-1. [`database_tools`](database_tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out problematic MOF structures.
+1. [`database_tools`](database_tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out problematic MOF structures and add partial charges to a set of MOF CIFs.

 2. [`other`](other): Scripts used to train machine learning models and carry out the high-throughput DFT workflow.